-3.1.1 Transport and storage WARNING
+3.1.1 Transport and storage

 Risk of collapse!
 Personal injuries!
 Move compressors only with appropriate mechanical or handling equipment according to weight.
 Keep in the upright position.
-Stack pallets on top of each other when not exceeding 300 kg.
-Do not stack single boxes on top of each other.
+Respect stacking loads according to Figure 1.
+Check the tilting stability and if needed take action to ensure the stability of the stacked loads.
 Keep the packaging dry at all times.